jonwyett/DataMaster/README.md

 - ### reorder()

    Reorders the columns.
-If you omit column names that will be stripped.
+If you omit column names from the list they will be be stripped.
    __params:__
    * fields {string[]|number[]} - The fields to keep and in what order
    __ex:__